Solutions of Second Order Schr\"odinger Wave Equations Near Static Black Holes and Strong Singularities of the Potentials: The Schwarzschild, Reissner-Nordstr o m, and de Sitter metrics

 where $c$ is the speed of light.
-So $\qm=c^{2}$ and $\tau=r/c$; we have already shown in the Example~\ref{ex:minkowski} that a small neighborhood of the origin is RCN, and the light cones for~\eqref{dfn:minkowski} are defined by $t=\pm r/c$.
+Therefore, $\qm=c^{2}$ and $\tau=r/c$; we have already shown in Example~\ref{ex:minkowski} that a small neighborhood of the origin is RCN, and the light cones for~\eqref{dfn:minkowski} are defined by $t=\pm r/c$.